ARRahimipour/ARRahimipour/README.md

 # 💫 About Me:
 👋 Hello!
-I'm Alireza Rahimi Pour Anaraki, a software development specialist who has transitioned into network management, monitoring, Linux server administration, and DevOps.
+I'm Alireza Rahimipour Anaraki, a software development specialist who has transitioned into network management, monitoring, Linux server administration, and DevOps.
 I'm passionate about learning new technologies and have gained hands-on experience in these areas.
 I'm always ready to collaborate with different teams and build amazing projects! 🚀

 ## 🌐 Socials: